wimblerobotics/Robotics_Book/book/chapters/urdfs.md

 A *joint* is a connection between two *links*.
 One end of the connection is called the *parent* link and the other is called the child link.
-The order is important as the *origin* describes how the child is placed in relation to the parent.
+The parent/child choice is important as the *origin* describes how the child is placed in relation to the parent.
-Here, the *left_wheel* is placed 0.29 meters to the left of the center of the *base_link* and 0.13 meters below the center of the *base_link*.
+Here, the *left_wheel* is placed 0.29 meters to the left of the center of the *base_link* (i.e. in the y-axis direction) and
+0.13 meters below the center of the *base_link* (i.e. in the z-axis direction).
-The wheel is at the center of the *base_link* in the x direction.
+The wheel is at the center of the *base_link* along the x-axis direction.

 Without the *rpy*, the wheel would be pointed upwards, lying parallel to the ground, just like the body of the robot.
-The *rpy* (roll, pitch and yaw orienetation in radians) says to rotate the wheel 90 degrees (1.5708 radians) about the x axis relative to the body of the robot so that the wheel is upright as you would expect.
+The *rpy* (roll, pitch and yaw orientation in radians) says to rotate the wheel 90 degrees (1.5708 radians) about the x axis relative to the body of the robot so that the wheel is upright as you would expect.

 The *axis* element describes the axis of rotation for the joint, which is the y axis in this case,